 Future professionals must abide by local (city and/or landlord) parking rules, which are announced during orientation.
-THE TEMPLE: A Paul Mitchell Partner School will not be responsible for parking violations and/or towing fees.
-No future professional will be allowed to park in the spaces immediately in front of THE TEMPLE.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School will not be responsible for parking violations and/or towing fees.
+No future professional will be allowed to park in the lot immediately in front of THE TEMPLE Annapolis.
+We share this lot with five other merchants and the spaces are necessary for our retail guests.
 Any future professional caught parking here will have their vehicle towed at their expense and will be written up for violating school policy.